 Partner • +1 310 859 7811 x 242 •

-GMSR partner Tim Coates has been with the firm from almost the beginning, and in over twenty-five years has briefed and argued more than 250 matters in the state and federal appellate courts, ranging from the California Court of Appeal and California Supreme Court to the United States Court of Appeals for the Ninth and Eleventh Circuits, as well as the United States Supreme Court.
+Over the past thirty years GMSR partner Tim Coates has briefed and argued more than 250 matters in the state and federal appellate courts, ranging from the California Court of Appeal and California Supreme Court to the United States Court of Appeals for the Ninth and Eleventh Circuits, as well as the United States Supreme Court.
 Tim devotes a substantial portion of his practice to representing public entities in a wide variety of matters, including tort liability, land use, inverse condemnation, public utility regulation, labor and employment proceedings, with a particular emphasis on federal civil rights claims under 42 U.S.C. § 1983.
-Tim has lectured and published articles on civil rights topics for the Practicing Law Institute, Matthew Bender Publications and Lorman Educational Services, and is co-author of the chapter on federal civil rights liability in the CEB publication California Government Tort Liability Practice (4th ed.
-2004).
 He has also represented managed care organizations and other healthcare providers in medical malpractice actions, breach of contract and bad faith claims, and regulatory matters under the Medicare and Medicaid Acts.

 Among the highlights of Tim's career are his five arguments before the United States Supreme Court, most recently in Los Angeles County Flood Control District v.
-Natural Resources Defense Council, 11-460 (argued December 4, 2012).
+Natural Resources Defense Council, __U.S. __, 133 S.Ct.
+710 (2013).
 Tim had previously argued Messerschmidt v.
 Millender, __U.S. __, 132 S.Ct.1235 (2012), Los Angeles County v.
 Humphries, 562 U.S.__, 131 S.Ct.
 447 (2010), John Van de Kamp, et al. v.
 Thomas Lee Goldstein 556 U.S. __, 129 S.Ct.
 855, 2009 U.S. LEXIS 1003 (2009) and County of Riverside v.
 McLaughlin, 500 U.S. 44 (1991), the latter argument recounted in the article First Arguments at the Supreme Court of the United States, a Collection of Essays for The Journal of Appellate Practice and Process, Volume 5/Number 1, Spring 2003.
-The title of Tim's essay I Couldn't Wait To Argue succinctly summed up Tim's delight with the experience and enthusiasm for appellate advocacy and oral argument in particular.
+The title of Tim's essay, I Couldn't Wait To Argue, succinctly summed up Tim's delight with the experience and enthusiasm for appellate advocacy and oral argument in particular.
+In November 2013, Tim won his sixth case in the United States Supreme Court, this time by summary reversal without oral argument, in Stanton v.
+Sims, 571 U.S. __, 34 S. Ct.
+3 (2013), where the Court held that Tim’s client, a police officer, was entitled to qualified immunity for pursuing a fleeing misdemeanant into a residence.

 Teaching & Lecturing